Ultrastrong coupling regimes of light-matter interaction

-The nonperturbative region $0.3 \lesssim g/\omega \lesssim 1$ departs from the standard quantum optical treatment of light-matter interaction.
-In this region, one has to resort to the exact solution for arbitrary coupling~\cite{Braak2011}.
-In contrast to the approximations in Eqs.~(\ref{eq:AC}) and (\ref{eq:BS}), the energy eigenvalues are no longer given in closed form.
-However, the spectrum can be analyzed qualitatively, leading to the unification of quasi-exact crossing points~\cite{Judd1979,Kus1986} and avoided crossings (see Fig.~\ref{fig:class}).
-In the first-ever work coining the USC regime~\cite{CiutietAl05PRB}, it was found that the ground state of an ultrastrongly coupled system consists of a squeezed vacuum.
-In the ordinary vacuum, $|0\rangle$, in the zero- or weak-coupling regime, it is required that $\hat{\sigma}_- |0\rangle = \hat{a}|0\rangle = 0$.
-However, in the USC regime, the ground state $|G\rangle$ is a squeezed state, which contains a finite number of cavity photons and atomic population.
-Therefore, $\hat{p} |G\rangle = 0$, where $\hat{p}$ is a linear combination of $\hat{\sigma}_+$, $\hat{a}^{\dagger}$, $\hat{\sigma}_-$, and $\hat{a}$.
+In the first-ever work coining the USC regime~\cite{CiutietAl05PRB}, it was found that the ground state of an ultrastrongly coupled system in the nonperturbative region consists of a squeezed vacuum.
+Later works \cite{Ashhab2010} further explored the ground-state properties of the USC regime.
+In the ordinary vacuum $|g0\rangle$, in the zero- or weak-coupling regime, it is required that $\hat{\sigma}_- |g0\rangle = \hat{a}|g0\rangle = 0$.
+However, in the USC regime, the ground state $\widetilde{|g0\rangle}$ is a squeezed state, which contains a finite number of cavity photons and atomic population.
+Approximate solutions have been found to $\widetilde{|g0\rangle}$ (valid in the perturbative USC regime) \cite{Beaudoin2011}

+where $\Lambda\equiv\omega_{\rm BS}/g$, $\xi = g\Lambda/2\omega$, explicitly showing qubit-resonator excitations and a small degree of squeezing.
+At larger interaction strengths, the degree of squeezing is enhanced \cite{Ashhab2010}.
 Further studies have looked into the possibility to release such a squeezed photon field by modulating different system parameters~\cite{CiutiCarusotto06PRA, LiberatoetAl07PRL, DeLiberato2009}.

 As shown in Fig.~\ref{fig:class}, the nonperturbative USC regime merges in a continuous manner with the nonperturbative DSC regime.
 On the other hand, the perturbative DSC regime represents the extreme coupling condition $g/\omega\gg1$.
-Here, the effective QRM Hamiltonian, in the spirit of spin-dependent forces, can be solved analytically while unitarily creating Shchr\"odinger cat states.
+Here the effective QRM Hamiltonian, in the spirit of spin-dependent forces, can be solved analytically while unitarily creating Schr\"odinger cat states.

 In an important step to unveil the physics of the DSC regime~\cite{casanova2010}, new light was shed on the structure of the QRM following an analysis based on the symmetries of Eq.~(\ref{QRH}).
-The quantum Rabi Hamiltonian contains a discrete $\mathbb{Z}_{2}$ symmetry characterized by the parity operator $\hat{P}=\hat{\sigma}_{z} e^{i \pi \hat{a}^{\dagger}\hat{a}}$, which can take values $\pm 1$~\cite{casanova2010,wolf2013}.
+As already mentioned, the quantum Rabi Hamiltonian contains a discrete $\mathbb{Z}_{2}$ symmetry.
+This symmetry is characterized by the parity operator $\hat{P}=\hat{\sigma}_{z} e^{i \pi \hat{a}^{\dagger}\hat{a}}$, which can take values $\pm 1$~\cite{casanova2010,wolf2013}.
 Therefore, the total Hilbert space splits into two infinite-dimensional invariant chains labeled by the parity eigenvalues